JosephDelaneJanicki/compvision-p1/P1vision - Copy/readme.md

-This repository contains the webpage report version of my Project 1 submission for Computer Vision.

-Note: The source code is not included here in compliance with submission rules.
+# Note: The source code is not included here in compliance with submission rules.
-Only the report and example outputs (images + markdown) are made public.
+# Only the report and example outputs (images + markdown) are made public.

-Overview
+#Overview

 The project explores core image processing techniques: